Home Warranty Transfer: How to Transfer Coverage to New Homeowner

 Do Waiting Periods Apply After a Transfer?

 In most cases, waiting periods do not restart when a warranty is legitimately transferred.
-Because the policy is already active, the buyer steps into an ongoing contract.
-However, if the buyer purchases a new home warranty plan rather than accepting the transfer, standard waiting periods (typically 30 days) will apply.
+Because the policy is already active, the buyer steps into an ongoing contract with no 30-day gap.
+This is a major benefit, since brand-new home warranty plans purchased directly in 2026 still typically carry a 30-day waiting period (sometimes longer at certain providers) before claims can be filed.

 Does Coverage Change After Transfer?